BSE on MoS2: solvers

 WRbsWF # [BSS] Write to disk excitonic the WFs

-• WRbsWF: (note that this variable is already present in the input but needs to be uncommented) It writes the BSE eigenvectors to disk.
-These are needed for post-processing purposes (such as plotting the exciton wavefunction in real space) and will be used in the following.
+The eigenvectors are needed for post-processing purposes (such as plotting the exciton wavefunction in real space) and will be used in the following.

-Now, if everything works and we check inside the absorption_* directories, we will find the relative output o-* output files.
+If we check inside the absorption_* directories, we will find the relative output o-* output files.
+When all the calculations are done, we have

-These files contain the the absorption spectra of the system, computed using the diagonalized Hamiltonian.
+These files contain the absorption spectra of the system, computed using the diagonalized Hamiltonian.

 The first column contains the energy range, and the second one the values of the imaginary part of the dielectric function (actually, since this is a 2D system, it really contains the 2D polarizability which is related to \(\varepsilon_2\) and is the physically meaningful quantity in this case).